xan1242/UnwiishedPS2Debug/README.md

 Additionally, it adds easy access to the DebugSelect mode.

-This is very unfinished and unpolished currently, use it at your own risk!

 ## Installation

 1. Get [the latest build of PCSX2 Fork with Plugins here](https://github.com/ASI-Factory/PCSX2-Fork-With-Plugins/releases/tag/latest) (MSVC AVX2 build should be good for most people)